 When the garden is going to sleep, it doesn’t mean that you can’t find ways to do a little indoor gardening.
-Amaryllis are very popular at this time of year for their showy blooms that last about 2 months.
-My window that looks out at the garden is seeming a little drab now, so adding a bright red bloom or two in a mason jar is just the lift to get me into the holiday spirit…and get my garden therapy on!
+Growing Amaryllis is very popular at this time of year because of their showy blooms that last about 2 months.
+My window that looks out at the garden is seeming a little drab now, so adding a bright red bloom or two in a Mason jar is just the lift to get me into the holiday spirit…and get my garden therapy on!

 I don’t mind using a large glass jar to grow my forced bulbs.
 I think that even without the drainage, I have a pretty clear view to the health of the soil and roots.

 And my love of all things Mason jar makes them the logical choice as a display vessel.
 In this case, the kit came with a puck of coconut fiber that I soaked in water before planting.

 There is much to know about how to grow Amaryllis and no one says it better than the Amaryllis Bulb Company who graciously shared all we need to know about growing these beauties and how to care for them.

 - Planting Period: October until the end of April.

 - Flowering Period: Late December until the end of June.

 - Flowering time is 7-10 weeks.